Moving to Portugal from the UK

 Expat communities

-Even if you find yourself in an area with few expats on your doorstep, there are several online forums in which you can swap news and ideas or seek advice about just about any aspect of your life in Portugal.
+Even if you find yourself in an area with few expats on your doorstep, there are several online forums in which you can swap news and ideas or seek advice on just about any aspect of your life in Portugal.

 Ranking against the world